tiangsinf/100-days-ML/log.md

     * Categorical / categorical - proportions table & masaic plot
     * Continuous / continuous - converance, correlation
 5. Refresher of basic probability
-6. Bayer's Theorem
+6. Bayer's Theorem / Bayes Inference
 $$P(E)*P(H|E) = P(H)*P(E|H)$$
+7. NHST

 **What I think:**
 Everyone is talking about Bayesian stats and I finally know how it works, eventhough the working of Bayesian stats is a bit counter intuitive to me.

 **What I have done:**
-Link to D0 work:
+Link to D-1 work:
 https://github.com/tiangsinf/100-days-ML/blob/master/Day-1_11.10.18.md

 **What I want to do for tomorrow**